nw-wood/introduction_to_algorithms/README.md

-this book is about algorithms... lots of them ... it is a difficult book for a new comer to just pick up, but with thorough examination and understanding of the full contents would put anyone a pay grade grade higher than anyone who hasn't taken the time to understand much of the contained information
+this book is about algorithms... lots of them ... it is a difficult book for a new comer to just pick up, but with thorough examination and understanding of the full contents anyone would be put a pay grade grade higher than anyone who hasn't taken the time to understand much of the contained information